 Like BiTE treatment, CAR-T cell therapy can cause cytokine release syndrome and neurotoxicity.
 However, people receiving CAR-T cell therapy are more likely to develop CRS than people receiving BiTE treatment.
 A quarter to two-thirds of people undergoing CAR-T cell therapy will experience some level of CRS, and a smaller group will experience high-grade CRS, a potentially fatal condition which requires intensive care.
 After infusion, the risk period for side effects lasts two to three months, and people who undergo CAR-T cell therapy may need to be readmitted to the hospital to manage these side effects.
 Because of the serious risks, people who undergo this therapy must remain close to their treatment center afterward.

 CAR-T cell therapy has shown impressive response rates against difficult-to-treat B-cell leukemias, with clinical trials showing remission rates of up to 94 percent.
-However, the side effects of CRS and neurotoxicity present obstacles.
+However, the side effects of CRS and neurotoxicity present potential obstacles.
 Because CAR-T cell therapy is especially effective against blood cancers, it is being investigated as a treatment for other types of leukemias and lymphomas, possibly as a first-line treatment.
 It is hoped that newer techniques for CAR-T cell therapy might result in fewer side effects.
 In addition, scientists are working on modifying CAR-T cell therapy so an “off-the-shelf” version is available.
 This might eliminate the need for each individual undergoing CAR-T cell therapy to have leukapheresis, as well as the time and cost of tailoring the therapy.